Intra-company Transferee Visa Types

 If you are a Canadian citizen, you may apply for an L-1 visa directly at the designated ports of entry by providing your package to Customs and Border Protection.
 If you are from another country, your employer will need to file your petition with the USCIS and then you must obtain a Visa at the Foreign Consulate.
 Premium Processing is available for L-1 visas, which means you might expedite the process and receive a decision in 15 days as long as you pay a premium processing fee (currently USD 2,500).

-L-1 Visa Processing Times and Fees
+L-1 Visa Processing Times & Fees

 For Canadian nationals, L-1 Visas can be reasonably quick to obtain, as an individual can apply at a port of entry instead of using the USCIS or the U.S. Consulate.